smerckel/ctdsampler/README.rst

 Wiring
 ------

-The CTD is to be connected to a serial port on this computer:
+The CTD is to be connected to a serial port on this computer

 +----------------------------------------------------------------+
 | PC -> switch board : 3 wired serial cable (RX/TX/GND)          |